-- Observe the indicated weight.
-Do not lift the generator causing jolts or put it down abruptly on the floor, because this can cause damage to the bearings; - In order to lift the generator, use only the lifting lugs provided for that purpose only.
-If necessary, use a crossbeam to protect parts of the generator; - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the generator; In order to move the generator, the shaft must be locked with the shaft locking - must be locked with the shaft locking device supplied with the generator.
+- In order to lift the generator, use only the lifting lugs provided for that purpose only.
+If necessary, use a crossbeam to protect parts of the generator; - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the generator; - In order to move the generator, the shaft must be locked with the shaft locking device supplied with the generator.